Magmatomix/UMD package

 The Magmatomix/UMD package performs post-processing of molecular-dynamics simulations.
 It is best suited for ab initio calculations.
 It is written in python, and it is open-source.
 We welcome contributors and collaborators!

-The package can be downloaded from this page as a zip file, or from Github
+The package can be downloaded from Github

 And if you use the code, please cite it using: